ALEXANDER’S CONQUESTS IN WESTERN ASIA MINOR

 “Alexander now fell ill from the toils he had undergone, according to the account of Aristobulus; but other authors say that while he was very hot and in profuse perspiration he leaped into the river Cydnus and swam, being eager to bathe in its water.
 This river flows through the midst of the city; and as its source is in mount Taurus and it flows through a clean district, it is cold and its water is clear.
 Alexander therefore was seized with convulsions, accompanied with high fever and continuous sleeplessness.
 None of the physicians thought he was likely to survive, except Philip, an Acarnanian, a physician in attendance on the king, and very much trusted by him in medical matters, who also enjoyed a great reputation in the army in general affairs.
 This man wished to administer a purgative draught to Alexander, and the king ordered him to administer it.
 While Philip was preparing the cup, a letter was given to the king from Parmenio, warning him to beware of Philip; for he heard that the physician had been bribed by Darius to poison Alexander with medicine.
 But he, having read the letter, and still holding it in his hand, took the cup which contained the medicine and gave Philip the letter to read.
 While Philip was reading the news from Parmenio, Alexander drank the potion.
 It was at once evident to the king that the physician was acting honourably in giving the medicine, for he was not alarmed at the letter, but only so much the more exhorted the king to obey all the other prescriptions which he might give, promising that his life would be saved if he obeyed his instructions.
 Alexander was purged by the draught, and his illness then took a favourable turn.
 He afterwards proved to Philip that he was a faithful friend to him; and to the rest of those about he proved that he had perfect confidence in his friends by refusing to entertain any suspicion of their fidelity; and at the same time he showed that he could meet death with dauntless courage.”

-Alexander Visits the Tomb of Sardanapalus and Fights Against the Cilicians
+Alexander Visits the Tomb of Sardanapalus, an Assyrian King

 Sardanapalus, one of the last Assyrian kings

-Arrian wrote: “After this he sent Parmenio to the other Gates which separate the land of the Cilicians from that of the Assyrians, in order to capture them before the enemy could do so, and to guard the pass.
+Sardanapalus was, according to the Greek writer Ctesias, the last king of Assyria, although Assuruballi II was really the last Assyrian king.
+In the area of Sardanapalus's tomb, Arrian wrote: “Alexander sent Parmenio to the other Gates which separate the land of the Cilicians from that of the Assyrians, in order to capture them before the enemy could do so, and to guard the pass.
 He gave him the allied infantry, the Grecian mercenaries, the Thracians who were under the command of Sitalces, and the Thessalian cavalry.
 He afterwards marched from Tarsus, and on the first day arrived at the city of Anchialus.
 According to report, this city was founded by Sardanapalus the Assyrian; and both from the circumference and from the foundations of the walls it is evident that a large city had been founded and that it had reached a great pitch of power.
 Also near the wall of Anchialus was the monument of Sardanapalus, upon the top of which stood the statue of that king with the hands joined to each other just as they are joined for clapping.
 An inscription had been placed upon it in Assyrian characters, which the Assyrians asserted to be in metre.
 The meaning which the words expressed was this:—“Sardanapalus, son of Anacyndaraxas, built Anchialus and Tarsus in one day; but do thou, O stranger, eat, drink, and play, since all other human things are not worth this!” referring, as in a riddle, to the empty sound which the hands make in clapping.
 It was also said that the word translated play had been expressed by a more lewd one in the Assyrian language.
 [Source: Arrian the Nicomedian (A.D.
 92-175), “Anabasis of Alexander”, translated, by E. J. Chinnock, London: Hodder and Stoughton, 1884, gutenberg.org]

 “From Anchialus Alexander went to Soli, into which city he introduced a garrison, and imposed upon the inhabitants a fine of talents of silver, because they were more inclined to favour the Persians than himself.
 Then, having taken three regiments of Macedonian infantry, all the archers, and the Agrianians, he marched away thence against the Cilicians, who were holding the mountains; and in seven days in all, having expelled some by force, and having brought the rest over by composition, he marched back to Soli.
 Here he ascertained that Ptolemy and Asander had gained the mastery over Orontobates the Persian who was guarding the citadel of Halicarnassus, and was also holding Myndus, Caunus, Thera, and Callipolis.
 Cos and Triopium also had been brought into subjection.
 They wrote to inform him that Orontobates had been worsted in a great battle; that about of his infantry and of his cavalry had been killed, and not less than , taken prisoners.
 In Soli Alexander offered sacrifice to Asclepius, conducting a procession of the entire army, celebrating a torch race, and superintending a gymnastic and musical contest.
 He granted the Solians the privilege of a democratical constitution; and then marched away to Tarsus, despatching the cavalry under Philotas to march through the Aleian plain to the river Pyramus.
 But he himself with the infantry and the royal squadron of cavalry came to Magarsus, where he offered sacrifice to the Magarsian Athena.
 Thence he marched to Mallus, where he rendered to Amphilochus the sacrificial honours due to a hero.
 He also arrested those who were creating a sedition among the citizens, and thus put a stop to it.
 He remitted the tribute which they were paying to King Darius, because the Malliotes were a colony of the Argives, and he himself claimed to have sprung from Argos, being a descendant of Heracles.”